Deep Manifold Embedding for Hyperspectral Image Classification: Experimental Results

 where $f_{ij}$ describes the number of correctly classified samples by the $i$th method but wrongly by the $j$th method.
 Therefore, $F_{ij}$ measures the pairwise statistical significance between the $i$th and $j$th methods.
 At the widely used $95\%$ level of confidence, the difference of accuracies between different methods is statistically significant if $|F_{ij}|>1.96$.

-From these tables, it can also be noted that when compared the proposed method with the CNN trained by general softmax loss, the Mcnemar's test value $|F_{ij}|$ achieves 20.80, 4.48, and 12.67 over Pavia University, Indian Pines, and salinas scene data, respectively.
+From these tables, it can also be noted that when compared the proposed method with the CNN trained by general softmax loss, the Mcnemar's test value $|F_{ij}|$ achieves 20.80 and 12.67 over Pavia University and salinas scene data, respectively.
 This indicates that the improvement of the developed deep manifold embedding on the performance of CNN is statistically significant.

-\subsection{Effects of Different Number of Training Samples}
+\subsubsection{Effects of Different Number of Training Samples}

-Since the number of training samples can significantly affect the construction of the data manifold, this subsection will further validate the performance of the developed deep manifold embedding under different number of training samples.
+Since the number of training samples can significantly affect the construction of the data manifold, this part will further validate the performance of the developed deep manifold embedding under different number of training samples.
 For the Pavia University and the Salinas Scene data, the number of training samples per class is selected from $\{10, 20, 40, 80, 120, 160, 200\}$.
-For the Indian Pines data, we choose 1\%, 2\%, 5\%, 10\%, and 20\% of samples for training, respectively.
 In this set of experiments, the number of the sub-classes $k$ and the neighbors $b$ is set to 5, 5, respectively.

 Fig. \ref{fig:number} shows the classification performance of the developed method with different number of training samples and Fig. \ref{fig:mcnemar} shows the corresponding Mcnemar's test value $|F_{ij}|$ between the CNN trained with the proposed method and the CNN trained with the softmax loss only.
 From the figures, we can obtain the following conclusions. \begin{enumerate} \item The developed manifold embedding method can take advantage of the data manifold property in deep learning process and preserve the manifold structure in the low dimensional features which can improve the representational ability of the CNN model.
 Fig. \ref{fig:number} shows that the proposed method obtains better performance over all the three datasets under different number of training samples.
 Moreover, Fig. \ref{fig:mcnemar} also shows that the corresponding Mcnemar's test value over the three datasets is higher than 1.96 which means that the improvement of the proposed method is significant in statistic sense. \item With the decrease of the training samples, the effectiveness of the developed method would be limited.
 Fig. \ref{fig:number} shows that the curves of the classification accuracy over each data set tend to be close to each other.
 Besides, from the Fig. \ref{fig:mcnemar}, it can be find that when the samples is limited, the value $|F_{ij}|$ is fluctuate which indicates that the effectiveness is negatively affected by the limited number of training samples.
 Just as the former subsection shows, this is because that constructing the data manifold requires a certain number of training samples.
 In contrary, too few samples may construct the false data manifold and show negative effects on the performance. \end{enumerate}